Indiana University Health: History

 IU Health's creation dates to January 1, 1997, when three Indianapolis hospitals – Methodist Hospital, James Whitcomb Riley Hospital for Children, and Indiana University Hospital – merged to form Clarian Health Partners.
 The hospitals were operated as one institution with three locations.
 Based in Indianapolis, the hospital system soon grew to include other hospitals and health centers across the state.

 In January 2011, Clarian Health adopted the new name of Indiana University Health.
 The new brand did not change the corporate structure.
 IU Health remained an independent, nonprofit health system with for-profit entities, with the Methodist Church and the Indiana University Board of Trustees as corporate board members.

 The system's flagship hospital, IU Health Methodist (originally called Methodist Episcopal Hospital and Deaconess Home), opened in 1908 on the site of a former baseball park.
 Two years later the hospital's affiliation with the Indianapolis Motor Speedway began when the city's first motorized ambulance began bringing patients to Methodist from the racetrack.
 Methodist expanded over the decades and was the site of numerous medical firsts, including the nation's first heart transplant at a private hospital (1982) and Indiana's first double-lung transplant (1995).

 Riley Hospital for Children became Indiana's first children's hospital when it opened in 1924, named after Hoosier poet James Whitcomb Riley.
 The 300-room hospital provides care to more than 300,000 children a year.
 Nearby Indiana University Hospital opened in 1970 as a teaching hospital affiliated with the Indiana University School of Medicine (IUSM), replacing Long Hospital that had been in operation since 1914.

-IU Health's LifeLine helicopter is the oldest air ambulance in Indiana; it began flying in 1979.
+IU Health's LifeLine helicopter is the oldest air ambulance in Indiana, having begun flying in 1979.
 The IU Health-owned People Mover train, which was open to the public, began running in 2003 on a 1.4-mile dual track that runs above city streets and crosses underneath Interstate 65.
 The People Mover ceased operation in February 2019 due to high maintenance costs and was replaced by an extensive shuttle bus system that offers transport between the three downtown hospitals.

 The health system launched a major expansion into Indianapolis’ suburbs in 2005 with the opening of IU Health West and IU Health North hospitals in Avon and Carmel, respectively.